Menu

 LED pickleball court lighting should be planned around court layout, indoor or outdoor mounting conditions, player sightlines, ball tracking, uniformity, glare control, pole placement, ceiling height, controls, and electrical infrastructure.
 Indoor recreation centers, private clubs, outdoor park courts, multi-court complexes, and competition courts all have different lighting needs.

 The goal is not just to make the court bright.
-Players need to track a fast-moving ball across the net, near the kitchen line, along sidelines, and against the background of walls, fencing, ceilings, or outdoor surroundings.
+Players need to track a fast-moving ball across the net, near the kitchen line, along the sidelines, and against the background of walls, fencing, ceilings, or outdoor surroundings.
 Poorly placed fixtures can create glare, shadows, uneven light, or distracting bright spots that players notice immediately.

-Most indoor pickleball courts use ceiling-mounted LED high bays, linear fixtures, court fixtures, or indirect lighting systems depending on ceiling height, mounting structure, and glare goals.
-Outdoor pickleball courts often use pole-mounted LED area lights, sports field lights, or adjustable flood lights depending on pole height, court count, spill-light limits, and required light levels.
+Most indoor pickleball courts use ceiling-mounted LED high bays, linear fixtures, court fixtures, or indirect lighting systems, depending on ceiling height, mounting structure, and glare goals.
+Outdoor pickleball courts often use pole-mounted LED area lights, sports field lights, or adjustable flood lights, depending on pole height, court count, spill-light limits, and required light levels.

 LED lighting installed on an indoor pickleball court